| What is Aromatherapy?

 There are many excellent reasons to choose our course as your source of aromatherapy education including:

-- Well researched information that is laid out in a logical, easy to understand, format.
+- Well researched information which is updated as needed and is laid out in a logical, easy to understand, format.

 - An excellent instructor, who is available to answer any and all of your questions, ensuring that you fully understand all the nuances of the material you are studying.
 Although this is self-directed study, Beverley is only as far away as an email or a phone call.
 Every question that comes through is always replied to promptly.

-- An opportunity to interact with others who are taking, or who have taken the courses through our email group and our closed Facebook Group.
+- An opportunity to interact with others who are taking, or who have taken the courses through our closed Facebook Group.
 This has proven to be a wonderful support system.

 - The opportunity to start the course at any time convenient to you.